Corev-CLI

 Available commands

-Corev-CLI provides a small set of core commands to help you get things done.
-Files are stored in the configs/
+Corev-CLI provides a small set of core commands to help get things done.
+Configuration files stored in the configs/

 folder for quick and offline access.